grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="fisheye.png" position="center" caption="This is what it looks like when facing a wall straight on." >}}

-This is because our algorithm's assumption that human vision converges on single infinitely small point (the player) is wrong.
+This is because our algorithm's assumption that human vision converges on a single infinitely small point (the player) is wrong.
-In reality our visual cortex is constantly blending and correcting the perspective of both of our eyes to create depth.
+In reality, our visual cortex is constantly blending and correcting the perspective of both of our eyes to create depth.

 In this case a much more accurate metaphor is a plane that is perpendicular to our perspective sending out the rays.

 **TODO: INSERT GRAPHIC**

 This is... *vague*, but if you think of it as "fisheye correction" maybe that'll help.
-In order to apply this "fisheye correction" we have to multiply the distance by the $\cos$ of difference between the ray's angle and the player's angle.
+To apply this "fisheye correction" we have to multiply the distance by the $\cos$ of difference between the ray's angle and the player's angle.

 All we have to do to apply this is to modify a single line in the `State::get_view` function:
 ```rust